deeikele/azureml/setup-privatepackagefeeds/README.md

 Compute instance provides a managed workstation for data science, and comes with pre-installed with Conda and Python versions that point to public feeds for package management.

-Check first if your compute instance can access your private repository:
+* Optionally, verify that your compute instance can connectto the private package host:

-* Check if from CI can connect:
   ```bash
   telnet <ip address> <port>
   ```